wilsonliaows/docs/connectors/mssql/introduction.md

 Case sensitivity of the name of a table/view depends on your database implementation.
 A default SQL Server is case insensitive.
 Databases or database objects with `CS` in the **COLLATION** indicates that it is case sensitive.

 #### Stored Procedures
+Stored procedures are custom written workflows that have to be written and saved within your SQL server.
+They are able to do a range of functionalities including creating, reading, updating and deleting rows.
+They can also accept parameters.
+Check out the details below if you want to know more about how Workato works with stored procedures.
+<details><summary>Executing stored procedures in Workato</summary>
 The SQL Server connector also works with all stored procedures in the connected database.
 Stored procedures can be triggered in recipes using our SQL Server `Execute stored procedure` action.
 All stored procedures in your database will be available in the pick lists the action.
+Stored procedures are written and stored within your SQL server

 ![Stored procedure selection from pick list](/assets/images/mssql/stored-procedure-view-1.png) *Select your stored procedure from the pick list*